 - Implemented ‘Petition Drive’ year-end 2010 to deny reconstruction of the Ceitus Barrier/Boatlift.

 - Participated in the design for new area parks and subsequent enhancements.

 - Collaborated with the city to install bike lanes in our northwest community.

 - Approval was received in late 2018 for a new "Luxury RV Park" at Tranquility Lake, after ensuring that the developers would attend to concerns raised by neighbors of the park.

 - After many months of discussions between NWNA members, as well as other citizens, and City Council, a franchise agreement was reached between the city and LCEC for our electrical rates.

 - The modular home controversy hit Cape Coral when a builder installed a modular home on Kismet Pkwy, next to $400,000 and $500,000 homes.
-Many of the neighborhood voiced their complaints and NWNA's Jay LaGace helped to negotiate an agreement that modular homes must blend in with the surrounding neighborhood.
+Many of the neighborhoods voiced their complaints and NWNA's Jay LaGace helped to negotiate an agreement that modular homes must blend in with the surrounding neighborhood.